carlosrizzo/Google-Cloud-Data-Analyzer-Serverless/README.md

-# Google Cloud Data Analyze Serverless
+# Google Cloud Data Analyzer Serverless

 This sample demonstrates how to upload a CSV file into Cloud Storage and trigger a Cloud Functions for data analysis.